DendrouLab/panpipes-tutorials/tutorials/Ingesting_data_with_panpipes.md

 Modify the `pipeline.yml` with custom parameters or simply replace with the one we provide in [tutorials](https://github.com/DendrouLab/panpipes_reproducibility/tree/main/tutorials/ingesting_data)

+type `panpipes qc_mm show full --local` to see what will be run.

-Now run the qc_mm workflow
+Now run the qc_mm complete workflow

 `panpipes qc_mm make full --local`

+you can also run individual steps, i.e. `panpipes qc_mm make concat_adata`